Avocados - Picking the perfect Avo isn't psychic!

 Step 2. – Wrap your avocado up in tin foil and pop in oven for 10-15 mins is the sweet spot.
 Take it out and refrigerate for 15 mins to cool it back down.
 Hey presto, your avo should be easy to use and creamy!

-Pro Tip: If you’re making Avo Mousse – whip in a serve of Choc Noway, it adds a new dimension of density and richness.
+Pro Tip: If you’re making Avo Mousse – whip in a serve of Choc Noway, it adds a new dimension of density and richness, plus you get your daily serve of collagen too!

 What to do with the seed?